tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 SQL Server/操作指南/数据库管理/设置数据库权限_intl_en.md

-## Overview
+## Scenario
 TencentDB for SQL Server allows you to grant and modify database account permissions.
-You cannot modify the root account's permissions because it has read/write access to all databases in a TencentDB for SQL Server instance.
-On the database management page, you can grant other accounts read/write or read-only access to created databases.
+You cannot modify the permissions of admin and privileged accounts because they have owner permissions of all databases in a TencentDB for SQL Server instance.
+On the database management page, you can grant other accounts read/write, read-only, or owner permissions of created databases.

 ## Prerequisites
-- You have created an account other than the root account in your TencentDB for SQL Server instance as instructed in [Creating Accounts](https://intl.cloud.tencent.com/document/product/238/7521).
+- You have created an account other than admin or privileged accounts in your TencentDB for SQL Server instance as instructed in [Creating Account](https://intl.cloud.tencent.com/document/product/238/7521).
 - You have created at least one database in your TencentDB for SQL Server instance as instructed in [Creating Database](https://intl.cloud.tencent.com/document/product/238/35780).

 ## Directions